- Student Conduct

 Action B: If faculty member decides to conduct internal investigation and discovers that a University violation did occur, then faculty member contacts student and discusses issue.
 (This can be done as a one-on-one with the student and instructor only.
 This meeting can also be conducted as a one-on-two with the student, reporting faculty member, and supervisor or Director of Student Conduct.)

-Result #2: If student denies alleged University violation, but relevant information overwhelmingly supports that student is “more than likely” responsible for University violation, then faculty member may address and assign sanction. (*Note: Student cannot be permanently removed from class, suspended, or expelled without being afforded a formal Student Conduct Hearing.)
+Result #2: If student denies alleged University violation, but relevant information overwhelmingly supports that student is “more than likely” responsible for University violation, then faculty member may address and assign sanction. (*Note: Student cannot be permanently removed from class, suspended, or expelled without being afforded a student conduct hearing.)
 Faculty member may fill out an Academic Misconduct Report form, indicate the University violation, indicate the action taken by faculty member, and send to the Office of Student Conduct.
-Faculty member should acquire proper signatures, including the student signature.
-(Note: Dean’s signature may not be needed in this result.
-If accused student refuses to sign the Academic Misconduct Report form, then the reporting faculty member should note the refusal on the student signature line.)

 Result #3: If student denies alleged University violation or refuses to informally meet with faculty member and/or faculty member’s supervisor, then faculty member may consult with supervisor and/or Office of Student Conduct.
 This action step may lead to Result #4 or #5.

 Result #4: If faculty member decides to file a formal complaint with the Office of Student Conduct, then the Office of Student Conduct may launch an investigation.

 I. A member of the Office Student Conduct interviews student, other individuals involved in case, and gathers and evaluates relevant information.